-The student must submit a written request to the Dean or designee and complete the required transfer paperwork at least four weeks prior to the date the course begins unless an exception is granted by the Dean or designee.
+The student must submit a written request to the Associate Dean of Academic and Student Affairs or designee and complete the required transfer paperwork at least four weeks prior to the date the course begins unless an exception is granted by the Dean or designee.
 Verification of the course start dates will be confirmed by the Dean or designee.